A simple formalization of alpha-equivalence: A proof of the substitution lemma

 \section{A proof of the substitution lemma}

-In this section, we combine the previous properties to prove the substitution lemma as stated by \citet{Barendregt92}.
+To conclude, we now combine the previous properties to prove the substitution lemma as stated by \citet{Barendregt92}.
 The proof of this lemma exemplifies how we can sometimes extend properties of the simple substitution function \lstinline|ssubst| to capture-avoiding substitution.